-Two SRS subcontracted laboratories also participated in the MAPEP 40 studies, receiving 100% acceptable results for both water and soil matrices.
-Only one SRS subcontracted laboratory participated in the MAPEP 41 study, receiving 99% acceptable results for both water and soil matrices.
+The SRS subcontracted laboratory participated in the MAPEP 42 and MAPEP 43 studies, receiving 99% acceptable results for both water and soil matrices in each study.
 SRS sent all applicable environmental samples to the subcontracted laboratory, which continued to successfully participate in the MAPEP program.